Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

 docker run -ti -v $(pwd):/home/fenics/shared -w /home/fenics/shared th0maslavigne/dolfinx:v0.9.0
 ```

+>**Note**: If you have several WSL Distros, enable them all in Docker Desktop (if used, in Windows).
+See Install.md

-**Remark**: On a cluster, singularity is often installed instead of docker.
+>**Remark**: On a cluster, singularity is often installed instead of docker.
 In such cases, based on the image.sif file, the command is similar:
 ```sh
 singularity exec /modules/containers/images/dolfinx/dolfinx-0.9.0.sif python3 file.py
 ```